obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_05_poetry_usage_and_setup.md

 * Poetry comes with an exhaustive dependency resolver.
 * Poetry either uses your configured `virtualenvs` or creates its own to always be isolated from your system.
 * The most intuitive CLI on the market.
-* Uses the newest PEP standards .
+* Uses the newest PEP standards.
 * Fully managed build systems and publishing of Python modules.
 * The Package manager we will use going forward.